ReferenceType/H264Sharp/README.md

 - Simple console application example is provided on repo as an example.

 ### Setup
-- Empty Constructor will look for 32 or 64 bit openh264 dll with its default name automatically on executable directory(i.e. Debug/Release folder of your project).
+- Default Constructor will look for `openh264-2.3.1-win32.dll` or `openh264-2.3.1-win64.dll` automatically on executable directory depending on process type.
 - You can setup with a different dll name, constructor is overloaded.
 ``` c#
   decoder = new H264Sharp.Decoder();